BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 # Plugins
 A resource returned by nexus delta API is usually a JSON-LD document.
-By default fusion displays JSON-LD in a code editor.
+By default Fusion displays JSON-LD in a code editor.
 If the user has edit access to the document, they can update the resource in the editor.

 Resources can represent a wide variety of scientific artifacts.
 It can be a neuron morphology, neuron electro physiology, a set of files to download, a set of images and so on.
-So a user may want to  extend fusion to allow them to visualize or otherwise extend the presentation layer with logic specific to their resource type.
+So a user may want to  extend Fusion to allow them to visualize or otherwise extend the presentation layer with logic specific to their resource type.
 Plugins are a way to accomplish this.

 ## What are Plugins
 A core component of Studio is the ability for data curators to develop a domain-specific presentation layer for their resources in Nexus Web.
 This allows data consumers to visualize their datasets using graphs, charts, or 3D visualizations, and to present the relevant metadata to the user.